Strong decays of the fully-charm tetraquark states with explicit P-waves via the QCD sum rules: QCD sum rules for the hadronic coupling constants

 where the notation is defined by,

 We neglect the other six QCD sum rules for simplicity and readers can get them by contacting us via email.
 In numerical calculations, we suppose the $C_{i}$ as unknown parameters and search for the suitable values in order to obtain flat Borel platforms for the hadronic coupling constants via trial and error \cite{WZG-ZJX-Zc-Decay,WZG-Y4660-Decay,WZG-X4140-decay,WZG-Zcs3985-decay,WZG-Zcs4123-decay, WZG-Z4500-LC-decay,WZG-3872-decay,WZG-Y4500-decay}.
-In detail, there appear endpoint divergences at the thresholds $s=4m_c^2$ and $u=4m_c^2$ by the factors $s-4m_c^2$ and $u-4m_c^2$ in the denominators.
-The routine replacements $s-4m_c^2\to s-4m_c^2+\Delta^2$ and $u-4m_c^2\to u-4m_c^2+\Delta^2$ with $\Delta^2=m_c^2$ are performed to regulate the divergences due to the tiny contributions of the gluon condensates \cite{WZG-YXS-cccc-AAPPS,WZG-5c-NPB,WZG-6c-IJMPA}.
+It is just a assumption and should be examined by the experimental data to see whether or not it is feasible.
+In details, there appear endpoint divergences at the thresholds $s=4m_c^2$ and $u=4m_c^2$ by the factors $s-4m_c^2$ and $u-4m_c^2$ in the denominators.
+The routine replacements $s-4m_c^2\to s-4m_c^2+\Delta^2$ and $u-4m_c^2\to u-4m_c^2+\Delta^2$ with $\Delta^2=m_c^2$ are performed to regularize the divergences due to the tiny contributions of the gluon condensates \cite{WZG-YXS-cccc-AAPPS,WZG-5c-NPB,WZG-6c-IJMPA}.